The Dos and Don'ts of Turtle Care

 So I think every kid goes through a phase where they want a turtle.
 I myself did.
 I had three.

 My first turtle, Squirtle, ended up being a complete disaster because I had no idea what I was doing.
 In my state, North Carolina, it is illegal to own a Yellow Belly Slider, which was precisely what she was.
 So I couldn't really take her to a local pet store and say, "Hey, tell me how to take care of it."
 I was a young teen, recently 13, and proud, so of course I had the typical teenage disease called laziness.
 I wasn't about to sit there and look up information; I wanted my mom to do it for me.
 So I decided to write an article for the parents of kids who want a turtle.
-Here are the dos and don'ts, proper care, setup, and risks of having a pet turtle and help determining whether or not a turtle is an appropriate pet for your child/children.
+Here are the dos and don'ts, proper care, setup, and risks of having a pet turtle.
+I hope this will help determine whether or not a turtle is an appropriate pet for your child/children.